-The Empower Ankle has been approved for use with the C-Leg, Genium, and Genium X3 microprocessor knees — all Ottobock devices.
+The Empower Ankle has been approved for use with the C-Leg, Genium, and Genium X3 bionic knees — all Ottobock devices.

 Considerations Before Buying an Empower Ankle

-The problem is the Empower’s high price or, more specifically, the lack of public and private insurance coverage for it.
+Otherwise, the main drawback with the Empower Ankle is its high price or, more specifically, the lack of public and private insurance coverage for it.